ZeyadMaher/ZeyadMaher/README.md

 - I'm a student at Faculty of Computers and Artifial intelligence
 - i have the full preparations to learn whatever the Job requires
 - i have a background of the problemsolving techniques and still learning everyday
-- 🌱 I’m currently learning Backend using laravel&php  and looking forward to learn other backend frameworks
+- 🌱 I’m currently learning Backend using laravel&php
 - 💞️ I’m looking forward to learn new technologies&Frameworks that make the industry of software better and easier
 - 📫 Contact me at :ZeyadMaher638@gmail.com